cnnlabs/cnn-hapi/README.md

 `METRICS_FLUSHEVERY`

 ## serverInstance(options)
-_The following options override at the server level_ _options is an object that can take the following keys_ _Populate notes are in order of priority.
+_The following options set defaults at the server level and can override CNN-Hapi Defaults_ _Populate notes are in order of priority.
 Example: populate: `process.env.SOMEVALUE` || `options.someValue`.
 In that example if `process.env.SOMEVALUE` is not set it will default to `options.someValue`, etc, etc_
 _Manual override possibilites are expressed in `options.someValue`_

+_`options` is an object that can take the following keys_

 `basePath`: project basePath,
 `cacheControlHeader`: process.env.CACHE_CONTROL || 'max-age=60',